 The Studio showcases the latest in health-related research occurring in the Pacific Northwest.
-The featured theme and content in The Studio change every six months, giving you an opportunity to learn about new advances in health research and the methods, challenges and opportunities associated with scientific innovation.
+The featured theme and content in The Studio changes every six months, giving you an opportunity to learn about new advances in health research and the methods, challenges and opportunities associated with scientific innovation.

 In The Studio, you can hear visiting scientists discuss their research efforts in the health sciences and learn about the cutting-edge science that is advancing understanding about health and wellness.
 You also have the opportunity to explore health-related careers.

 The Studio features daily hands-on activities led by Pacific Science Center staff on select topics in the health sciences.
 On the first Saturday of most months, you can talk with local scientists at Scientist Spotlight.
 These programs are included in the price of general admission--FREE for Pacific Science Center members.